FMMT666/SyrSafeTech_AppleShortcuts/README.md

     - decided to use the iCloud links instead of local links
     - testing video link in the readme
     - added some videos, bc why not
-    - added seom descriptions
+    - added some more infos
+    - profile change: replaced the latter two "show text" thingies with message boxes

 ---
 ## TODO
-    - docs
     - close valve Shortcut
     - yet faster version which does not read out the profiles, but just activates one;
       would take only about 2s then